comboshreddies/kubectl-line/README.md

 # A tool for pipe streamed kubectl execution
-This tool works on top of kubectl, and for running it relies on kubectl named column output.
+This tool works on top of kubectl.
 It is able to pass important parameters between executions within a piped sequence.
+For running it relies on kubectl named column output.

 It can be used as kubectl plugin: kubectl-line.
 I link this plugin as kubectl-_ so I can use kubectl _ , for less typing.
-Also I link kubectl-line to a binary named _, so I can use _ directly without need to type kubectl.
+Also I link kubectl-line to a file named _, so I can use _ directly without need to type kubectl.
 This setup provides minimal typing overhead.

 With above setup ( linking kubectl-line to kubectl-_ and _ )